 Rushmoor

 § This page gives an overview of the Rushmoor local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Rushmoor, in north-east Hampshire, includes the twin towns of Aldershot and Farnborough.
 Aldershot is known as the “Home of the British Army,” with military heritage and cultural venues, while Farnborough is famous for its airshow and aviation history.
 The Basingstoke Canal runs through, with waterside walks and nature reserves.
 Parks, suburban neighbourhoods, and wooded areas balance the urban centres, while aviation and military heritage give Rushmoor a distinctive identity.

-The administrative boundary of Rushmoor can be viewed on OpenStreetMap: District Boundary of Rushmoor.
+The administrative boundary of Rushmoor can also be viewed on OpenStreetMap: District Boundary of Rushmoor.

 Key Facts about Rushmoor